HopperLogger/mpv-frame-interpolator/DOCS/man/vf.rst

     ``<hdr10plus=yes|no>``
         Whether or not to include HDR10+ metadata (default: yes).
 If disabled, any HDR10+ metadata will be stripped from frames.

+    ``<enhancement-layer=yes|no>``
+        Whether or not to apply the image enhancement layer (default: yes).
+        If disabled, the enhancement-layer frame paired with each base-layer frame is discarded.
+Currently this controls Dolby Vision Profile 7 FEL application.

     ``<min-luma>``
         Set the minimum luminance value for the mastering display metadata.